luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Storage/Palletizing-Settting/Irregular-Cases.md

 storageStationOperator--> |DELETE| id26-delete
 :::

 After the completion button flashes, the operator removes the pallet and presses the completion button to clear the operation indication.
-At the same time, the AGC activates the signal tower for No-Read based on control information, sending ID 26 to the `id26process`, which then passes data to `StorageStationOperator` to delete related records from DNWORKINFO, DNPALLET, DNCARRYINFO, and DNSTOCK.
+At the same time, the AGC activates the signal tower for No-Read based on control information, sending ID 26 to the `id26process`, then delete related records from DNWORKINFO, DNPALLET, DNCARRYINFO, and DNSTOCK.

 <hr>